Helle Johansen-Baker

 2022 - 70thebroadway Gallery - The Broadway, Leigh on Sea

-Guest artist at the Leigh Art Trail 3rd-11 Sept
+Guest artist at the Leigh Art Trail Sept 2022 and July 2023

 2021 - ROY'S ART FAIR - Barge House, Southbank, Oxo Tower Wharf, London